Complaints Handling Procedure

 You can contact the General Insurance OmbudService (GIO) in one of the following ways:

-This is a free and impartial service and you are entitled to contact the GIO at any stage of your complaint.
+This is a free and impartial service and you are entitled to contact the GIO at any stage of your complaint, although GIO Consumer Service Officers can only review a case once the policy holder has received a final position letter from their insurance company.
 The types of consumer complaints that GIO generally deals with include claims, interpretation of policy coverage, policy processing and handling.
 Some matters are beyond the scope of GIO services.
+These include:

 Following this complaint procedure does not affect your rights to take legal action.